 You’ve planned your Europe river cruise, but you’re not sure of how and what to pack.
-Maybe you’re curious about weather or formal nights or simply the best way to pack.
-What electronics do you need?
-Here are some tips that will help to prepare you for the big event:
+Maybe you’re wondering about the weather for a Christmas Markets river cruise, formal nights or simply the best way to pack.
+What electronics and accessories should you pack?

 If you’re still dragging a two-wheeled suitcase behind you, it’s time to upgrade your luggage to a four-wheeled spinner suitcase.
 It’s like a suitcase with power steering.

 You don’t have to spend a fortune for an American-made Tumi or German-engineered Rimowa set of luggage.
 Inexpensive French-made Delsey has some of the most lightweight luggage anywhere, is exceptionally roomy and offered in a variety of colors and models.

 Luggage that weighs around 10lbs. or less, like Delsey, is ideal.
 If the bag or online description doesn’t state the weight, you can always find it online at the luggage brand’s website.

 I always travel with my 19″ small carry-on with easy front access to my laptop.

 For overhead airline bins or if you decide to travel around Europe by train, this lightweight 19” suitcase will be easy to hoist overhead, toss quickly onto luggage racks or stash behind back-to-back seating on trains.

 This is the other suitcase that I use; a 25” larger carry-on.
 I can roll this down the aisle on trains, through train stations, over cobblestone streets with no problem.I’ve also turned these two cases back to back, matched up the handles and wheeled both together with only one hand.
 These two cases have been with me for eight years, on and off trains, ships and buses around the world.